We are looking at how to ensure faster and more transparent electricity connections at new Victorian housing developments.

 What we've done so far

-What we're doing now
+What we are doing now

-The Essential Services Commission is an independent regulator that promotes the long term interests of Victorian consumers with respect to the price, quality and reliability of essential services.
+The Essential Services Commission is an independent regulator that promotes the long-term interests of Victorian consumers with respect to the price, quality and reliability of essential services.
 We regulate Victoria’s energy, water and transport sectors, and administer the local government Fair Go Rates system.